quko-tech/quko-tech.github.io/content/english/service.md

 service:
   enable : true
-  title : "Why QUKO?"
+  title : "Why choosing QUKO?"
-  description : "At QUKO, we have a team with years of experience behind them in the fields of data, electronics, software and telecommunications engineering."
+  #description : "At QUKO, we have a team with years of experience behind them in the fields of data, electronics, software and telecommunications engineering."
   service_item:
     # feature item loop
     - icon : fas fa-code #https://fontawesome.com/v5.15/icons